Modern Language

 Grades: 9–12

-This course is geared towards students who took French in Middle School and need more time and exposure to build a strong foundation to be ready for level 2, as well as towards true beginners.
+This course is geared towards true beginners, as well as students who took French in Middle School and need more time and exposure to build a strong foundation to be ready for level 2.
 In this course, students will acquire communicative skills and cultural knowledge in order to engage in a variety of everyday situations while discovering the diversity of the Francophone world.
 In addition, this course will develop the tools and habits of mind for students to become independent language learners.
 Students will work on all four communication skills with an emphasis on oral proficiency.
-Culture is integrated into all aspects of the program, and students are encouraged to speak French in the classroom.
+Students learn to only speak French in the classroom.

 Grade: 9 • Required

-In this language and culture course, students build on their Middle School foundation.
+In this language and culture course, students build on their French 1 or Middle School French foundation.
 The course takes a thematic approach to language learning and recognizes the relationships between cultural awareness, communication, vocabulary acquisition, and grammar.
 An emphasis is placed on cultural competency and oral proficiency, with assessments incorporated into the program.
 Class content is based on the topics of everyday life.
 Activities include listening to songs, engaging in conversations, writing short compositions, and reading personal narratives.
 Students are expected to use French in the classroom.
+The accelerated course moves at a quicker pace, and students tackle more complex texts and material.
+Students in the accelerated class are expected to work more independently and with less support.

 Grade: 10 • Required